tldr-pages/tldr/pages/common/waymore.md

 `waymore -mode R -oR {{path/to/example.com-url-responses}} -i {{example.com}}`

-- Limit search to limit results within specific dates:
+- Filter the results by specifying date ranges:

 `waymore -from {{YYYYMMDD|YYYYMM|YYYY}} -to {{YYYYMMDD|YYYYMM|YYYY}} -i {{example.com}}`